NKNakulkumar/Restaurant_Menu_Appllication../README.md

-# 🍽️ Restaurant Menu Web App
+# 🍽️ Restaurant Menu Web Application

 A modern and fully responsive **Restaurant Menu Web Application** built with **React**, **React Router**, and **Bun**.
 This app allows users to: